Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Charged dust grains overtaken by shocks

 where $B_0$ is the MF strength downstream of the shock.

-Note that , especially for young SNRs characterised by large shock speeds and small sizes, the Larmor radius of grains can be of the same order of the thickness of the SNR shell, which is a small fraction of the SNR radius.
+Note that, especially for young SNRs characterised by large shock speeds and small sizes, the Larmor radius of grains can be of the same order of the thickness of the SNR shell, which is a small fraction of the SNR radius.
 When that happens, grains are unmagnetised and cross the region suffering very little deflection.
 The current associated to the streaming of charged dust grains excites plasma instabilities similar to those triggered by CR streaming (\citealt{hopkins2018}).
 Given the similarities in the behavior of CR nuclei and charged grains, it is natural to wonder what contribution the latter provide to the amplification of MFs at shocks.
-Here we argue that, in some cases, dust grains might play a major role in amplifying the MF \textit{downstream} of the shock, and not upstream, as CRs are believed to do.
+Here we argue that, in some cases, dust grains might play a major role in amplifying the MF downstream of the shock, and not upstream, as CRs are believed to do.

 Further downstream of the shock, grains will be eventually isotropised by the MF and, due to their large rigidities, will behave as CR nuclei.
-Some of them may be able, then, to recross the shock and start to be accelerated via first order Fermi mechanism.
-This has been described in a number of papers \citep{epstein1980,ellison1997,cristofari2025}, and will not be further discussed here.
+Some of them may be able to recross the shock and start to be accelerated via first order Fermi mechanism.
+This has been described in, e.g., \citet{ellison1997,cristofari2025}, and will not be further discussed here.